-I began to answer this question and then decided that answering the comment and request through this article would serve many.
+I began to answer this question in a comment and then decided that answering the comment and request through an article would serve many.

 Let me first say that I have trained in various martial arts post injury with safety as a priority.